Mute-Publishing/Archive/getting-started-guide.md

 Groups on Zotero are collaborative 'bibliography and sources' catalogs.

 1. Go to the [Zotero website](https://www.zotero.org/) and register.
 You'll need to verify your account via email and then login.
 2. On the Zotero website join the ['Mute group'](https://www.zotero.org/groups/mute).
-Navigate to the 'Group Library' and you will see all the items in the group.
+Navigate to the ['Group Library'](https://www.zotero.org/groups/mute/items) and you will see all the items in the group.

-### B. Add a Mute magazine article
+### B. Add a Mute Magazine Article

 First find an article in the Mute Magazine Print Archive that you would like to add to the 'collaborative bibliography'.
 In this example we'll use the The Metamap.
 Have the articles webpage tab open in your browser.